In this tutorial, the Bash script checks whether a directory exists or not.

 Bash scripting Check if the directory exists

-if then the block is used to test conditional expression of the directory
+In the examples below, the if block is used to test the conditional expression for the existence of a directory.

 -check directory exists and prints the message.
 The conditional expression contains the -d option and directory path. -d option which checks for a directory exists or not.